hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 </code></pre>

 note:
-If we would try to overload the `apply()` method to handle all object types, we would run into compiler errors.
+So, suppose we wanted to overload the `apply()` method to handle all object types and not just Effects.
-Because JEP 406 will introduce completeness checks for all switch expressions or statements that don't use the legacy types.
-(char, byte, short, int, boxed variants, String, enum types).
+Then, in Java 17, we would run into compiler errors.

 ---